scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ### ✅ **3.2.3 Conclusion of Part 1**

+🎉🥳 WOOHOO Congrats!!!
+You've completed part 1.
 At this point, we now have the implmentation code necessary to do external calls from an ERC4626 Vault to an AuraPool.
 Arguably something like this, with unit tests, audits, and adjustments would be able to be deployed and used as a public good interface/router to AuraPools.

+> TAKE A WELL DESERVED BREAK.
+THIS TUTORIAL IS A LONG ONE.
+TOUCH SOME GRASS ANON. 🌳👋🏼

-However, we will now move onto Part Two of the challenge which encompasses writing the implementation code relevant to having this adaptor work within the Sommelier architecture.
+Done your break?
+OK.
+We will now move onto Part Two of the challenge which encompasses writing the implementation code relevant to having this adaptor work within the Sommelier architecture.

-**NOTE: This will outline just one method of adding aspects like permissioning and pricing, whereas many different designs can be used.
+> **NOTE: This will outline just one method of adding aspects like permissioning and pricing, whereas many different designs can be used.
 This can be seen when comparing protocols like Sommelier to other protocols such as Yearn.**

 ---

 ## ⛳️ **3.3 PART 2 Context: Integrating Sommelier Protocol Specifics** 🍷

-[TODO: insert commonly used description for Sommelier protocol and its advantages]
+Sommelier is a decentralized asset management protocol, built on the Cosmos SDK, with a bridge to high-value EVM networks.
+They offer a truly decentralized solution to yield aggregation since they are governed by their own blockchain, and they are now beginning to voyage into multi-chain and cross-chain strategies.

 Before continuing, it is very recommended to check out the Sommelier docs [here](https://sommelier-finance.gitbook.io/sommelier-documentation/introduction/what-is-sommelier) and make sure you pass through the goals listed below.
 ### 🥅 **3.3.1 Goals / Checks**